 One thing that my family loves about the National Naval Aviation Museum at NAS is that admission is free.
 That's right, FREE.
 That includes free parking, free admission and free range around the museum.
 If you have some money to spare, you can shell out a few bucks to view the "Magic of Flight" movie narrated by Tom Selleck in the IMAX theater.
 The theatre also runs other flicks on a rotating basis, so you may be able to watch something new each year (like I do).
 While the theater is cool, it isn't necessary to enjoy the museum.

 Feel free to walk around the displays at your leisure, where you can see what it looks like on the moon, at a camp in Vietnam, and in a circa World War I town.
 The flexibility of the museum's layout is great for parents of young children.
-You can visit the entire museum for as quick or as long as you wish.
+You can visit the entire museum as quickly or as long as you wish.
 You can also view miniature displays of ships, see what the inside of a submarine might look like, and even sit in a retired airplane cockpit.
 Don't forget to look up, either, where you're likely to see massive airplanes, dirigibles, and helicopters galore!
 There is something exciting around every corner of NAS.

 Interactive MaxFlight Simulators are dotted around the museum too, which (for a fee) let you experience what it's like to 'pitch and roll' just like the guys in the sky.

 Another great aspect of the museum is all the photo opportunities you'll have.
-Not only can you take photos of the massive machines themselves, but your family and friends in front of and inside them too.
+Not only can you take photos of the massive machines themselves, but of your family and friends in front of and inside them too.
 Imagine shots of you and your family standing in front of airplanes (from both the past and the present), sitting inside a cockpit, rocking it in front of a giant US flag, and being strapped down into flight chairs.
 You might even see some men in uniform, and if they aren't on duty, you can likely get a picture with them, too.
 If you do, make sure to thank them for their service and shake their hand while you're at it.

 Located on NAS Pensacola, Fort Barrancas is a rich piece of history your family won't want to miss out on.
 Fort Barrancas sits atop a bluff and overlooks the bay, making it a perfect military vantage point since from there they could see any ship that came into the bay.